vest-kits/laravel/global_rules.md

 - Do not use `fillable` in models.

 database/migrations
-- Do not use & remove the down method in new migrations; we only make forward (up) changes.
+- Remove the down method in new migrations; we only make forward (up) changes.

 3. Testing